BrightspaceUI/labs/README.md

 ### Running the demos

-To start a [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) that hosts the demo page and tests:
+To start a [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) that hosts the demo pages and tests:

 ```shell
 npm start